Arahbar2000/NuclearSegmentationDatabase/Readme.md

 8. Read the metadata document for a collection

+9. Extract tile data (allows reading patch data tile by tile).
+This should be the preferred method to read patch data

 ### Naming and Format conventions

-The names and formats follow the Segmentation Pipeline specifications: https://www.dropbox.com/sh/uc6i1pcp7jra0hh/AADfpmX9Xw0MAXuZju7_-gova?dl=0
+The names of fields and data representation formats follow the Segmentation Pipeline specifications: https://www.dropbox.com/sh/uc6i1pcp7jra0hh/AADfpmX9Xw0MAXuZju7_-gova?dl=0

-### In-Progress Work

-1. The retrieval method cannot retrieve yet large numbers of database entries.
-We are designing a method to retrieve data via tiles.